 When it comes to soups I don’t think I’ve ever made the same one twice (except when developing a recipe for my blog or books of course).
+Today I am sharing my easy vegan Chilli Black Bean Soup.

-The other day I was thinking about creating a soup that my both my 18-year-old son and myself would like.
+The other day I was thinking about creating a soup that my both my son and myself would like.
 My son adores chillies and often has a chuckle at my idea of ‘hot and spicy’ compared to his.
 I do prefer mild spiciness in my cuisine, along with a dancing medley of the other flavours.
 My son tends to like things hot!
 I’ve tried to find a happy medium in this blend and am delighted with the outcome.

 I wanted to come up with a soup that had the right balance of warmth and heat, so as well as the chilli I used ginger and black pepper, to wonderful effect.